Chahinaz/vuex-notes-app/README.md

 Hi

-Here's a vuex application that i first crate to complete my knowledges about VueJs and state management.
+Here's a vuex application that i first created to complete my knowledges about VueJs and state management.